klaushofrichter/gcp-1/README.md

 ## 🎯 Server Types & When to Use Each

-This project provides **four different server implementations** for different use cases:
+This project provides **five different server implementations** for different use cases:

 ### 1. MCP Server (stdio) - `npm start`
 **Best for**: Local AI assistants like Claude, Cursor, and other desktop MCP clients